IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 <figure>
 <img src="image6.png"
-style="width:6.44722in;height:3.92708in" />
+style="height: 100%; width: 100%; object-fit: contain" />
-<figcaption><p>- Flattened Folder-and-CARDs CCG
+<figcaption><p>Figure 6 - Flattened Folder-and-CARDs CCG
 expression</p></figcaption>
 </figure>

-Figure 8 illustrates the “flattened stack” of CARDs resulting from the Folder-and-CARDs CCG expression.
+Figure 6 illustrates the “flattened stack” of CARDs resulting from the Folder-and-CARDs CCG expression.
 For each CARD, the trigger event is omitted and only the condition statements are defined.
 Such an approach de-couples the CCG recommendations from the workflow.
-This greatly simplifies the concurrent processing of multiple CCGs (e.g. Folders F1 and F2, as illustrated in Figure 7 and Figure 8).
+This greatly simplifies the concurrent processing of multiple CCGs (e.g. Folders F1 and F2, as illustrated in Figure 5 and Figure 6).

 Notionally, we can think of associating a set of relevant Folders with a care subject.
 During a care encounter, the CARDs from all relevant